andgordio/mockupless/docs/Courses/InteractionBasics/Events/other.md

 ### Product card

-Allow users to switch between different photos by hovering the controls:
+Allow users to switch between different photos by hovering the small circles below the preview:

 <iframe height="655" style="width: 100%;" scrolling="no" title="Events—Other—Task: Card" src="//codepen.io/andgordy/embed/wZqyjv/?height=655&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/wZqyjv/'>Events—Other—Task: Card</a> by And Gordy (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-1. Fork the result of [Task 1 in Click](./#product-card) article as a starting file.
+1. Fork your result of [Task 1 in Click](./#product-card) article.
 You can also fork the [prototype from the article](https://codepen.io/andgordy/pen/rbzpmB?editors=1000).
 2. Replace `@click` event listeners with `@mouseover` event listeners on colored circles.
 3. As a result, different images should be rendered depending on which circle users hover over.